Daniel-Mietchen/events/3rd-BEXIS-2-User-and-Developer-Conference.md

 - **Lean administration**: How can openness be used to reduce bureaucracy?
   - e.g. [self-organized fund allocation](https://doi.org/10.1007/s11192-016-2110-3)
 - **Effective policies**: How can different policies and infrastructures be made better aware of each other?

+# About

+This page ( https://github.com/Daniel-Mietchen/events/blob/master/3rd-BEXIS-2-User-and-Developer-Conference.md ) hosts a presentation that will be given on 15 June 2017 at 7am UTC.
+It is a contribution to the [3rd BEXIS 2 User and Developer Conference](http://fusion.cs.uni-jena.de/bexis2userdevconf2017/) taking place on 16 June 2017 in Jena, with an associated workshop on June 15.
+BEXIS (also BExIS) stands for "[Biodiversity Exploratories Information System](https://www.bexis.uni-jena.de/)" and is a research environment for managing the entire data life cycle for biodiversity data.

 # Contact